ca-lee-b/postgres-proxy-in-go/README.md

 # postgres proxy

+> This is a repository for learning purposes.
+This is NOT ready for production.

 A Postgres connection proxy written in Go that implements:

 - **Connection pooling** (transaction-mode) — multiplex many client connections onto a smaller pool of persistent backend connections